e271828e/Flight.jl/docs/notes/design/framework_design.md

-a frame, and the *only* thing the periphery may write (the GUI reaches them through §12.5's resolution; control commands are not writes, §12.6); devices, mappings, the trace and the GUI write path address them by **face name** (§13.6): structural slash paths never cross the periphery boundary — the periphery speaks the root contract's names only.
+a frame, and the *only* thing the periphery may write (the GUI reaches them through §12.5's resolution; control commands are not writes, §12.6); devices, mappings, the trace and the GUI write path address them by **face name** (§13.6): structural slash paths never cross the periphery's *write* boundary — the write side speaks the root contract's names only.
+(The read side is diagnostic
+observation: snapshot consumers, output devices included, address table cells by path — §12.2/§15.5, v0.22.)

 **Slot exclusivity: one writer per slot at any time** (v0.6, from §17.4).
 A device claims its slots at attach; claiming an already-claimed slot is an